Full-Form of EDI (Electronic Data Interchange)

-- Mobile EDI – This is not much into use as of now due to mobile devices or the underlying security issues with them.
+- Mobile EDI – This is not much in use due to mobile devices or the underlying security issues with them.

-The two widely used standards of electronic data interchange are American National Standards Institute/Accredited Standards Committee X12 (ANSI ASC X12) – generic, and EDI for Administration, Commerce, and Transport (EDIFACT) – generic international.
+The two widely used electronic data interchange standards are American National Standards Institute/Accredited Standards Committee X12 (ANSI ASC X12) – generic, and EDI for Administration, Commerce, and Transport (EDIFACT) – generic international.

-- Standard Document Format – It is a type of standard format to which both the trading parties agrees and it does not require complicated software or hardware for accessing information.
+- Standard Document Format – It is a type of standard format to which both the trading parties agree, and it does not require complicated software or hardware for accessing information.

-- Translator and Mapper – Translator is used to converting raw data into more meaningful information while mapper is taken into use for creating conversion specifications.
+- Translator and Mapper – The translator is used to convert raw data into more meaningful information while the mapper is used to create conversion specifications.

-- Communication Network- It offers a direct link between both the buyer and the seller who agreed upon exchanging business documents through electronic data interchange.
+- Communication Network offers a direct link between the buyer and the seller, who agreed upon exchanging business documents through electronic data interchange.

-- Retail Sector – It offers a structured way of maintaining and replenishing goods that are stocked at a retail outlet.
+- Retail Sector offers a structured way of maintaining and replenishing goods stocked at a retail outlet.